Quick Answer

 But using a large compostable liner to avoid that felt wasteful, especially for smaller households.
 So the bin just sat there, technically available, practically unused.

 Any small compostable bag in a BagEZ frame solves this completely.
 The bag catches everything before it touches the bin.
 The bin stays clean.
 You're not overspending on big liners to get that protection — you're using the smallest appropriate bag, held in place by a frame, and the bin never needs scrubbing.
+For households comparing this approach to paid bin-cleaning services, see our complete BagEZ green bin holder guide.

 The Suspension Advantage All Three Groups Benefit From